 Make sure to use the BIOS file name you just downloaded.
 Note the double dash on file too.
 And below is what I get.

 So it is sort of in code, but I see that the build date between motherboard and BIOS build is 2016/7/13 and 2016/10/3 so the BIOS file is newer.
 So now to apply it.

 But, important note, is that we want to boot during the update.
-There may be multiple boots.
-But, I am going to leave off the reboot flag and reboot myself.
-I will also have maintenance mode engaged too – since I am updating BIOS in an vSphere host.
+I will also have maintenance mode engaged too – since I am updating BIOS in a vSphere host.

 And we see the following.

 After about 10 or 15 minutes I got this nice looking error.